Wayne State University Law School, J.D., 2000

 - Southern District of New York

 Matthew P. Allen is a business, securities, and intellectual property litigator and trial lawyer who has tried and arbitrated a wide variety of cases in a wide variety of venues, from tough cases in the trenches of Detroit’s criminal courts to sophisticated multimillion-dollar international intellectual property cases.
-He also is a skilled appellate lawyer who has handled a variety of cases in the Michigan Court of Appeals, the Michigan Supreme Court and the U.S. Court of Appeals for the Sixth Circuit.
+He also is a skilled appellate lawyer who has handled a variety of cases in state and federal appellate courts.